venkateshmantha/dwa-p3/peer-review.md

 + The inputs take only letters as input and throw an error appropriately for any other combination of input
 + Since the interface uses GET, to refresh/clear the form, one has to manually clear all the inputs to return to home.
 This could be a pain after many form submits as hitting the back button on browser will take you to the form with the previous inputs.
 + Accessing a page that doesn't exist shows a 404 page
++ Accessing the other available route /moreInfo from the browser leads to a page with the validation errors displayed
 + The title of the page is clickable but it leads to the same page and clears the form